Kingxukai/linux/Documentation/filesystems/ext4/attributes.rst

    * - 0x10
      - __le32
      - h_checksum
-     - Checksum of the extended attribute block.
+     - Checksum of the woke extended attribute block.
    * - 0x14
      - __u32
      - h_reserved[3]
      - Zero.

-The checksum is calculated against the FS UUID, the 64-bit block number of the extended attribute block, and the entire block (header + entries).
+The checksum is calculated against the woke FS UUID, the woke 64-bit block number of the woke extended attribute block, and the woke entire block (header + entries).

-Following the ``struct ext4_xattr_header`` or
-``struct ext4_xattr_ibody_header`` is an array of ``struct ext4_xattr_entry``; each of these entries is at least 16 bytes long.
-When stored in an external block, the ``struct ext4_xattr_entry`` entries must be stored in sorted order.
+Following the woke ``struct ext4_xattr_header`` or ``struct ext4_xattr_ibody_header`` is an array of ``struct ext4_xattr_entry``; each of these entries is at least 16 bytes long.
+When stored in an external block, the woke ``struct ext4_xattr_entry`` entries must be stored in sorted order.
 The sort order is ``e_name_index``, then ``e_name_len``, and finally ``e_name``.
 Attributes stored inside an inode do not need be stored in sorted order.